sthenault/lowatt_collect/README.rst

       meteofrance:
         collect: "python -m meteofrance -c {CONFIG_DIR}"

+When run after `collect`, `postcollect` commands will be called for each collected file, with its path as argument.

+When run standalone, each `postcollect` command for a source will be called once, either with all files specified as argument or with all files found in the source directory.

 Available environment variables are:

 * those inherited from the process that launched the collect or postcollect

 * those defined in the 'environment' section of the configuration file

-* 'SOURCE': root source key from which the command is coming
+* `SOURCE`: root source key from which the command is coming

-* 'COLLECTOR': path from root to the collector joined by '.' - same as 'SOURCE' if the collector is defined at the first level in the hierarchy
+* `COLLECTOR`: path from root to the collector joined by '.' - same as `SOURCE` if the collector is defined at the first level in the hierarchy

-* 'ROOT': path to the root directory
+* `ROOT`: path to the root directory

-* 'DIR': source directory - this may not be the actual directory under 'ROOT' but a temporary directory, as collect happen within a temporary directory whose content is moved once collect and postcollect are done
+* `DIR`: source directory - this may not be the actual directory under `ROOT` but a temporary directory, as collect happen within a temporary directory whose content is moved once collect and postcollect are done

-* 'LOG_LEVEL' = the log level name received as argument ('DEBUG', 'INFO', 'WARNING' or 'ERROR')
+* `LOG_LEVEL`: the log level name received as argument ('DEBUG', 'INFO', 'WARNING' or 'ERROR')

-When run after `collect`, `postcollect` commands will be called for each collected file, with its path as argument.

-When run standalone, each `postcollect` command for a source will be called once, either with all files specified as argument or with all files found in the source directory.

 Additional informations